 Groceries can be one of the most expensive parts of your monthly budget, so reducing those costs can have a significant impact.

-Not only that, but proper planning will help to reduce food waste as you know exactly what all of the food is being used for and not buy too much at the store.
+Not only that, but proper planning will help reduce food waste as you know exactly what the food is being used for and not buy too much at the store.